-That’s when Phyllis heard of the Guardian Angel Program.
+That’s when Phyllis heard of the Gratitude Award Program.
 This program was developed as a thoughtful way for patients to say thank you to the caregivers who go above and beyond to provide extraordinary care, every day.
 It’s a way for patients, like Phyllis, to recognize caregivers by giving a gift in their honour to The Ottawa Hospital.
-The caregivers are presented with a Guardian Angel pin and a special message from the patient letting them know the special care given did not go unnoticed.
+The caregivers are presented with a Gratitude Award pin and a special message from the patient letting them know the special care given did not go unnoticed.

-Honouring Dr. Martel and several others through the Guardian Angel Program was a meaningful way for Phyllis to say thank you.
+Honouring Dr. Martel and several others through the Gratitude Award Program was a meaningful way for Phyllis to say thank you.
 “I wanted to be able to give something in return,” said Phyllis.

 Dr. Martel was touched by the gesture.
 “When you receive a pin from a patient like Phyllis, it’s very gratifying,” explained Dr. Martel.
 “It’s something you can feel good about receiving.”